The Best Beach Camping Near Brisbane

-When you’re out camping, getting amongst nature, there is nothing like waking up to the sound of the waves and breathing in the salt air when you're on holidays with the kids.
+There is nothing quite like waking up to the sound of the waves and breathing in the salt air when you're on holidays with the kids.
 Seaside camping is a combination of two of the greatest things about living in this grand country of ours; the great outdoors and the big blue ocean.
 Here are six of the best places to pitch a tent by the sea when holidaying with the kids in Brisbane.

 The only island connected to Brisbane by bridge, Bribie Island has some tremendous camping grounds right on the sand.
 Some beach camping areas are only accessible by 4WD, so make sure you do your research and be prepared before you set off on your adventure.

 Website: Bribie camping

-Price: Some permits apply for camping and/or for vehicle.
+Price: Some permits apply for camping and/or for vehicles.
 Check website for details.

 2. South Stradbroke Island

-Just off the coast of the GC, South Stradbroke Island boasts three camping grounds on the island.
-They’re all great locations to get involved in all the water sports, take in the sun and get out of the city for some star gazing.
+Just off the coast of the Gold Coast, South Stradbroke Island boasts three camping grounds on the island.
+They’re all great locations to get involved in all the water sports, take in the sun and get out of the city for some stargazing.
 You can go alfresco or upgrade to a self-contained cabin when beach camping near Brisbane at South Straddy.

 Website: Gold Coast tourist parks